Share us around

 You can (and probably should) integrate your EFTPOS and POS systems.
 This solution is known as integrated EFTPOS.

-With integrated EFTPOS, your EFTPOS terminal is seamlessly connected to your POS software.
+With integration, your payment terminal is seamlessly connected to your POS software.
 Transactions are processed directly through the software.
-This removes the need to key in the transaction separately on the EFTPOS terminal.
+This removes the need to key in the transaction separately on the payment terminal.

 When you ring up the sale on your POS system, the purchase amount appears directly on your EFTPOS machine.
 You can also see the completed sale confirmation on your POS system.

-There are many benefits of using an integrated EFTPOS system, including:
+There are many benefits of using an integrated system, including:

-- Better customer interactions: Since your staff members don’t need to worry about entering transaction amounts to the EFTPOS terminal, they have more time to interact with your customers.
+• Better customer interactions: Since your staff members don’t need to worry about entering transaction amounts to the payment terminal, they have more time to interact with your customers.
 This helps to create stronger relationships with patrons.

 How POS Systems Seamlessly Integrate with Smartpay

-Point of sale (POS) systems and payment processing go hand-in-hand for many small businesses.
-Integrating these two systems can lead to a more streamlined and efficient checkout process for customers.
+Integrating POS and EFTPOS systems is a logical step for any business.
 Smartpay offers a unique solution for small businesses by providing easy integrations with a variety of POS systems.

-If you’re interested in learning how you can benefit from an integrated EFTPOS solution, get in touch with Smartpay today or learn more here.
-We would be more than happy to discuss your options and help you find the best solution for your business.
+If you’re interested in learning how you can benefit from our integrated EFTPOS solution, get in touch with Smartpay today or learn more here.
+Our plucky team of experts is here to help you get down to business.